alexrr04/sky-match/README.md

 ## About SkyMatch

-SkyMatch is a collaborative travel planning app developed during HackUPC 2024/2025 in partnership with Skyscanner.
-The app revolutionizes group trip planning by turning it into an engaging, Tinder-style game where friends collectively decide on their ideal vacation destination.
+SkyMatch is a collaborative travel planning app developed during HackUPC 2025.
+The app revolutionizes group trip planning by turning it into an engaging, real time game where friends collectively decide on their ideal vacation destination.

 ## Key Features